COVID: Review the latest FCDO Travel Advice before travelling to or from Grenada

 The Grenada Travel Guide is very popular, as it provides so much information.
 It is also full of tips and advice on how to avoid being scammed.
 There are also many places where tourists can participate in the locals' trade.
 It is possible to learn Spanish during the course of your holiday.
 This will make communicating with the locals much easier.

-Up to date information for vaccinations before you travel to Grenada are available from the NHS website
+Up to date information for vaccinations before you travel to Grenada are available from the NHS Fit for Travel website.

 For up to date information around safety and security in Grenada read the Foreign & Commonwealth Office latest information for Grenada.